Git: a version control system

 git add -A

-Reset last index
+Reset index to last commit

 git reset HEAD